AlexandreDecan/sismic/docs/properties.rst

 About runtime verification
 --------------------------

-Like any executable software artefacts, statecharts can and should be tested during their development.

-One possible appproach is to test the execution of a statechart *by hand*, writing unit tests or BDD tests.
-The Sismic interpreter stores and returns several values that can be inspected during the execution, including the active configuration, the list of entered or exited states, etc.
-The functional tests in *tests/test_interpreter.py* on the GitHub repository are several examples of this kind of tests.

 Another key feature of Sismic's interpreter is its support for monitoring properties at runtime, not only contracts.
 To avoid a statechart designer needing to learn a different language for expressing such properties, these properties are expressed using the statechart notation.
 These properties are then called *property statecharts*